Free BMI Calculator with Visual Scale

 The World Health Organization defines four primary BMI categories.
 Underweight is a BMI below 18.5, which may indicate malnutrition, eating disorders, or underlying health conditions that cause unintended weight loss.
 Normal weight spans from 18.5 to 24.9 and is associated with the lowest overall health risks from weight-related conditions.
 Overweight ranges from 25.0 to 29.9 and indicates increased risk for cardiovascular disease, type 2 diabetes, and certain cancers.
 Obesity begins at a BMI of 30.0 and is further divided into three classes of increasing severity.

 It is important to understand that these categories are population-level guidelines.
 An individual with a high BMI might have a low health risk if the extra weight comes from muscle mass rather than fat.
-Conversely, someone with a normal BMI might carry excess visceral fat and face elevated health risks.
+Conversely, someone with a normal BMI might carry excess visceral fat and face raised health risks.
 BMI should always be considered alongside other health indicators and discussed with a qualified healthcare provider.

 What BMI Prime Tells You